Audi S6: C6 brakes, wheels and tyres

 The brakes consist of radially ventilated discs front and rear.
 The fronts are sized at 385 mm in diameter by 36 mm thick, and are clamped by gloss black painted Continental Teves two-piston sliding calipers.
 The rear discs are 330 mm by 22 mm thick, and use gloss black Girling-TRW single piston sliding calipers with an integrated electro-mechanical parking brake.

 A Bosch ESP 8.0 Electronic Stability Programme, with Anti-lock Braking System (ABS), Brake Assist, and Electronic Brakeforce Distribution (EBD) completed the brake system.

-Standard alloy wheels consist of 9Jx19" cast aluminium alloy "5-arm wing design", shod with Continental SportContact2 265/35 ZR19 tyres.
+Standard alloy wheels consist of 9Jx19" cast aluminium alloy "5-arm wing design", fitted with Continental SportContact2 265/35 ZR19 tyres.
 An optional 8½Jx18" cast alloy "S design" with 255/40 ZR18 tyres (either Continental SportContact2 or Bridgestone Potenza RE050A) are also available.
 A direct-acting Tyre Pressure Monitoring System (TPMS) is also standard.

 C6 other features

 The S6 features two rows of five distinctive LED daytime running lamps (DRLs) along each side of the front bumper air intakes which indicates the 10-cylinder engine as a point of differentiation from other A6 models.
 Bi-Xenon high-intensity discharge (HID) adaptive headlights which swivel around corners complement the LED DRLs.

-The S6 Was given to MTM Motoren Technik Mayer producing a very limited test number of Audi S6 V10 in 2006 to 2007 this Program was discontinued.
-The company moved over to the RS6 in producing a more powerful Audi.